Documentation

 Available MCP Tools:

-• query - Semantic search with a question
+• query — Semantic search (question, optional scope)

 • list_sources — List indexed documents